Ebenezer Bassett

 Ebenezer Don Carlos Bassett (October 16, 1833 – November 13, 1908) was United States Ambassador to Haiti from 1869 to 1877.
 He was the first African American diplomat and the fourth U.S. ambassador to Haiti since the two countries established relations in 1862.
 His mother was Pequot.
-From 1857 to 1869 he was the principal of the Institute for Colored Youth in Philadelphia.
+From 1857 to 1869, he was the principal of the Institute for Colored Youth in Philadelphia.

 Ebenezer Bassett was appointed as new leaders emerged among free African Americans after the American Civil War.
 An educator, abolitionist, and civil rights activist, Bassett was the U.S. diplomatic envoy in 1869 to Haiti, the "Black Republic" of the Western Hemisphere.
 Through eight years of bloody civil war and coups d'état there, Bassett served in one of the most crucial, but difficult postings of his time.
 Haiti was of strategic importance in the Caribbean basin for its shipping lanes and as a naval coaling station.

 Early life

 Born in Derby, Connecticut, Ebenezer D. Bassett was from a community that had a strong tradition of owning their own property, running their own businesses, and playing important leadership roles.
 Among this community, the Bassetts stood out as astute and prominent.
 Bassett's father Eben Tobias, as well as his grandfather Tobiah, had the distinction of being elected "Black Governor" in Connecticut, an unofficial honorific among the black community.

 Both Bassett's parents ensured that their son would receive the best education possible.
 In a step rare for any students of the mid-19th century, Bassett attended college in his home state.
 In 1853 he was the first black student to attend the Connecticut Normal School (now Central Connecticut State University).
+He finished his schooling as quickly as the school allowed, one year.
 After graduation Bassett taught school in New Haven, where he met and became friends with the abolitionist Frederick Douglass.